kazuar/kazuar.github.io/_posts/2017-7-5-jupyter-widget-tutorial.md

 Now we're ready to run the full example.

-First, uninstall the plugin from our jupyter notebook so we can clean the environment before re-building and re-installing it:
+First, uninstall the widget from our jupyter notebook so we can clean the environment before re-building and re-installing it:

 {% highlight bash %}
 jupyter nbextension uninstall --py --sys-prefix jupyter_britecharts_widget_tutorial